apache/pekko-http/docs/src/main/paradox/handling-blocking-operations-in-pekko-http-routes.md

 :   @@snip [BlockingInHttpExamples.java](/docs/src/test/java/docs/http/javadsl/server/BlockingInHttpExamples.java) { #blocking-example-in-default-dispatcher }

-Here the app is exposed to a load of continuous GET requests and large numbers of akka.actor.default-dispatcher threads are handling requests.
+Here the app is exposed to a load of continuous GET requests and large numbers of pekko.actor.default-dispatcher threads are handling requests.
 The orange portion of the thread shows that it is idle.
 Idle threads are fine - they're ready to accept new work.
 However, large amounts of Turquoise (sleeping) threads are very bad!